Since 2013, Wildlife Queensland has been calling on the State Government to do the right thing and act on our state’s plastic pollution problem.

 for making a plastic bag ban a reality!

 Following the announcement, the State Government released a Public Discussion Paper to seek views on when the how the ban should be implemented, Implementing a lightweight Plastic Shopping Bag ban in Queensland, on which Wildlife Queensland prepared a submission.
-You can still have your say!
+Thanks to everyone who put in submissions.
+As a result of our promotion, the State Government received over 26,000 submissions.

 The key to winning the war on plastics is a change in behaviour.